 - The use of a non-programmable calculator is permitted in this course.

-To be held during week 6.
+To be held during seminar hours in week 6.
 It will cover material from Weeks 1 to 4.
 It will be a closed book assessment.

-Detailed information on the group assignment will be made available on MyUni and will be discussed in the lecture after the assignment is posted to MyUni.
-The assignment, likely to be in the form of a business report, will require you to apply skills acquired in the course to resolve a given set of situations.
+Detailed information on the group assignment will be made available on MyUni and will be discussed in the first lecture.
 A confidential peer assessment form must be completed by each group member and submitted separately to the assignment.
 Individual member marks may be modified based on feedback contained within the peer assessments for the group.
 Based on this feedback a group member's mark may be adjusted by a maximum of 10% of the total available mark.

 Will be a 3 hour closed book exam and will be held during the examination period.

 - All set work including assignments and class test must be provided by the due date and must be genuine attempts, to complete the course.

 - Legible hand-writing (for in class test and exam) and the quality of English expression are considered to be integral parts of the assessment process.
 You may not gain marks because of poor hand-writing, poor presentation and/or poor grammar.
 Presentation and grammar are of high importance for the assignment.

 - Assessment marks prior to the final exam will be displayed on MyUni.
 Students are encouraged to check their marks and notify the lecturer-in-charge of any discrepancies.